WSI de-identifier for pathology slide files

 Independent Verification

 A standalone verification script is included in the tools/ directory.
-This script uses no PathSafe code and independently verifies that anonymized files contain no remaining patient data.
+This script uses no PathSafe code and independently verifies that de-identified files contain no remaining patient data.
 It parses the TIFF binary structure from scratch, checks every IFD for label and macro images, scans all string and binary metadata tags, looks for EXIF and GPS sub-IFDs, and runs regex patterns against the raw file bytes.

-python tools/independent_scanner.py /path/to/anonymized/file.svs
+python tools/independent_scanner.py /path/to/deidentified/file.svs

 No dependencies required beyond Python 3.9+.